 Starting from Skyliner Snow Park, Climb Tumalo Creek Trail just under three miles to the iconic Tumalo Falls.
-Currently there is a bridge out near the Tumalo Lodge.
-Your best bet is to ride into the Lodge parking area toward the creek where you will find a small path and a bridge that you can walk your bike over.
-After that it’s smooth sailing, with some nice views along the ridge above Tumalo Creek all the way to the falls.
+It’s smooth sailing, with some nice views along the ridge above Tumalo Creek all the way to the falls.

 Pull out your camera and shoot some epic photos of the falls with you pals before starting your ascent to Happy Valley.

 The four-mile trek up Northfork to Happy Valley is stunning.
 It’s a slow climb with a few roots and rocks here and there and more often than not filled with hikers.
 When you need a breather, stop at each water fall you encounter.
 Let the refreshing mist from the falls cool you off.